 Run by enthusiastic husband and wife duo John and Emma Hooker, the pub serves unpretentious, mouth-watering dishes, featuring superb local produce.

-It has featured repeatedly in the Estrella Damm Top 50 Gastropubs list over the past six years and has been awarded a Michelin Bib Gourmand for offering high-quality food at an affordable price.
+It has featured repeatedly in the Estrella Damm Top 50 Gastropubs list over the past seven years and has been awarded a Michelin Bib Gourmand for offering high-quality food at an affordable price.

 It was also named as one of six national finalists for the title of Best Food Pub in 2016’s Great British Pub Awards.